DEC Cookie Policy

 HotJar

 Hotjar is a technology service that helps us better understand our users’ experience (e.g. how much time they spend on which pages, which links they choose to click, what users do and don’t like, etc.) and this enables us to build and maintain our service with user feedback.
-Hotjar uses cookies and other technologies to collect data on our users’ behavior and their devices.
-This includes a device's IP address (processed during your session and stored in a de-identified form),
+Hotjar uses first party cookies and other technologies to collect data on our users’ behaviour and their devices.
+This includes a device's IP address (processed during your session and stored in a de-identified form), device screen size, device type (unique device identifiers), browser information, geographic location (country only), and the preferred language used to display our website.
+This data will be transmitted to and stored by Hotjar on Amazon Web Services infrastructure services hosted in Ireland.

 Meta